BobCHub/ios-Weather-App/README.md

 ## Libraries I used

 * CoreLocation  -  Core Location provides services for determining a device's geographic location
-* Alamofire  - SwiftyJSON makes it easy to deal with JSON data in Swift
+* Alamofire     - Alamofire is an HTTP networking library written in Swift
 * SwiftyJSON    -  SwiftyJSON makes it easy to deal with JSON data in Swift.